The Case Against Abortion

 Whether Exodus 21:22-25 is talking about a miscarriage or a live, premature birth, it is impossible in either case to conclude from this passage that God is indifferent towards abortion.

-God established government to keep sinful people from doing evil against each other.
+God established government to keep sinful people from wronging each other.

 Arguing that the government should never restrict "choice" is nothing more than an argument for anarchy.
 Anyone who understands the biblical role of government and deals honestly with the Bible's portrayal of human life (inside and outside the womb) should recognize that biblically speaking, the government must protect innocent human life.